Why use serverless computing?

 Developers are only charged for the server space they use, reducing cost

-As in a 'pay-as-you-go' phone plan, web developers are only charged for what they use.
-Code only runs when backend functions are needed by the serverless application.
+As in a 'pay-as-you-go' phone plan, developers are only charged for what they use.
+Code only runs when backend functions are needed by the serverless application, and the code automatically scales up as needed.
 Provisioning is dynamic, precise, and real-time.
 Some services are so exact that they break their charges down into 100-millisecond increments.
 In contrast, in a traditional 'server-full' architecture, developers have to project in advance how much server capacity they will need and then purchase that capacity, whether they end up using it or not.

 Serverless architectures are inherently scalable

-Web applications built with a serverless infrastructure will scale automatically as the user base grows or usage increases.
+Applications built with a serverless infrastructure will scale automatically as the user base grows or usage increases.
 If a function needs to be run in multiple instances, the vendor's servers will start up, run, and end them as they are needed, often using containers.
+(The function will start up more quickly if it has been run recently – see 'Performance may be affected' below.)
 As a result, a serverless application will be able to handle an unusually high number of requests just as well as it can process a single request from a single user.
 A traditionally structured application with a fixed amount of server space can be overwhelmed by a sudden increase in usage.

 Quick deployments and updates are possible